- Find meetings near you

 - Get 24 hour information on addiction

-Those who decide to overcome alcoholism, also known as alcohol use disorder, often join 12-step support groups such as AA Alcoholics Anonymous to help them achieve sobriety.
+Some individuals with alcoholism, also known as alcohol use disorder, often join 12-step support groups such as Alcoholics Anonymous to help them support their long-term sobriety.
 Though AA has been helping addicts stay sober for several decades, there are common misconceptions about the program that may prevent addicts from seeking the help they need.

 Curious about AA, but aren’t sure if the program is right for you based on what you’ve heard?
 Here are five common myths about AA, debunked.